async-rs/async-std/docs/src/concepts/tasks.md

 - They are allocated in one single allocation
 - All tasks have a *backchannel*, which allows them to propagate results and errors to the spawning task through the `JoinHandle`
-- The carry desirable metadata for debugging
+- The carry useful metadata for debugging
 - They support task local storage

-`async_std`s task api handles setup and teardown of a backing runtime for you and doesn't rely on a runtime being started.
+`async_std`s task api handles setup and teardown of a backing runtime for you and doesn't rely on a runtime being explicitly started.

 ## Blocking

 `Task`s are assumed to run _concurrently_, potentially by sharing a thread of execution.
-This means that operations blocking an _operating system thread_, such as `std::thread::sleep` or io function from Rusts stdlib will _stop execution of all tasks sharing this thread_.
+This means that operations blocking an _operating system thread_, such as `std::thread::sleep` or io function from Rust's `std` library will _stop execution of all tasks sharing this thread_.
 Other libraries (such as database drivers) have similar behaviour.
-Note that _blocking the current thread_ is not in and by itself bad behaviour, just something that does not mix well with they concurrent execution model of `async-std`.
+Note that _blocking the current thread_ is not in and by itself bad behaviour, just something that does not mix well with the concurrent execution model of `async-std`.
 Essentially, never do this:

 ```rust
 fn main() {